When you purchase through links on our site, we may earn a commission. Here’s how it works.

 |Comes in 3 sizes and a variety of color options

-If you enjoy running or hiking with your pup, we recommend the Ruffwear Web Master harness.
+If you enjoy running or hiking with your pup, I recommend the Ruffwear Web Master harness.
 The Web Master harness is made for being outdoors.
 It’s a back clip harness, suggesting it’s comfortable for your dog while you run or hike.

-Additionally, it features a sturdy top handle that you can use to lift your dog, helping them over obstacles safely.
+Additionally, it features a sturdy top handle that you can use to lift your dog, helping them overcome obstacles safely.
 The harness offers soft padding on all the straps, preventing them from damaging your dog’s skin or coat.
 Additionally, the harness includes reflective trim at the front and on the sides, and you can create a customized fit for your pup.

 |You can adapt the straps in 5 locations

 |Consists of durable materials, like an aluminum ring

 |Comes in 5 sizes